astronomer/docs/astro/connect-aws.md

 ### Configure additional routes for a VPC connection

-To create additional routes for existing VPC connections:
+Your initial VPC connection connects Astro to your VPC through a primary VPC block.
+You can create additional routes for secondary CIDR blocks to connect Astro to other data services or systems within the external VPC.

 1. Open the **Routes** tab, then click **+ Route**.